-More storms to batter Europe as tourists trapped abroad
+More storms batter Europe as tourists trapped abroad

-Greece weather forecast: More storms to batter Europe as tourists trapped abroad
+Greece weather forecast: More storms batter Europe as tourists trapped abroad

 Skiathos and other parts of Greece and Turkey to be hit with more rain and thunderstorms

-At least nine people were killed after storms rocked Greece, Turkey and Bulgaria on Tuesday, with videos showing cars being swept away and streets submerged in water.

-It comes as the World Meteorological Organisation says that the northern hemisphere experienced its hottest summer on record, fuelled by climate change.
+“Yesterday the rainfall was very intense, unprecedented,” said Vasilis Batsios, 44, in Volos.
+“For 24 hours it was non-stop and there was a lot of water; the amount of water was unbelievable.”

+Police issued traffic warnings for the cities of Trikala and Karditsa as the rainstorm was not expected to weaken before Thursday.

-Skiathos, a popular holiday island in the northwest Aegean Sea, was forecast to be hit with heavy showers and thunderstorms again on Wednesday.
+Skiathos, a popular holiday island in the northwest Aegean Sea, has also been hammered by rain, leaving hundreds of British holidaymakers stranded after their flights were cancelled.

+Jet2, which normally operates many flights between the UK and Skiathos, has cancelled all its Tuesday and Wednesday services.

 Holidaymakers on the island have been left with “no way to get food” with many currently unable to get to the airport.

-One stranded tourist said the centre of Skiathos is “underwater” and described the situation as “horrendously scary”.
+One stranded tourist said the centre of Skiathos was “underwater” and described the situation as “horrendously scary”.

 Police have ordered all residents and tourists to stay off the streets and the island’s mayor has put in a request to declare a state of emergency.